Home / Resume / IT / IT Support

 Frequently asked questions

-How long should an IT support resume be?
+How long should an IT support specialist resume be?

 One page.
 IT support and help desk roles are typically entry-to-mid level.
 Hiring managers review hundreds of these resumes and appreciate concise, focused candidates.
-If you can't fit it on one page, cut the weakest bullets first.
+If you cannot fit it on one page, cut the weakest bullets first and keep your strongest ticket metrics.

-Do I need a degree for IT support?
+Do I need a degree to become an IT support specialist?

-No. Most IT support postings accept CompTIA A+ or equivalent certification in lieu of a degree.
+No. Most IT support postings accept CompTIA A+, the Google IT Support Professional Certificate, or equivalent in lieu of a degree.
 Experience and certifications carry more weight than education in help desk hiring.
-A degree helps but isn't required.
+A degree helps but is not required.

-What's the difference between Tier 1 and Tier 2 on a resume?
+What is the difference between Tier 1 and Tier 2 on an IT support resume?

 Build your IT support resume now